 (6) Risks relating to quality

-The Group manufactures and subcontracts the manufacturing of products based on strict quality control.
+The Group manufactures its products in its own or outsourced manufacturing facilities with strict quality assurance.
 Nevertheless, if a serious quality issue occurs, it could have a significant and negative impact on the Group's operating results, etc. as a result of product recalls, administrative penalties, and the loss of social trust.
-The global manufacture and distribution of the Group's products are conducted in accordance with laws and regulations related to pharmaceuticals, including Good Manufacturing Practice (GMP) and the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) Guidelines, and have undergone rigorous inspections and approval by the competent authorities including the Ministry of Health, Labour and Welfare in Japan and the Food and Drug Administration (FDA) in the U.S., etc. Moreover, the Group carries out regular audits of these manufacturing facilities and has confirmed that there are no serious quality issues or violations of laws and regulations.
+The global manufacture and distribution of the Group's products are conducted in accordance with pharmaceutical laws and regulations of the relevant countries, including Good Manufacturing Practice (GMP) and the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) Guidelines, and have undergone rigorous inspections and approval by the competent authorities including the Pharmaceuticals and Medical Devices Agency (PMDA), an independent administrative agency under the jurisdiction of the Ministry of Health, Labour and Welfare in Japan and the Food and Drug Administration (FDA) in the U.S., etc. Moreover, the Group carries out regular audits of these manufacturing facilities and has confirmed that there are no serious quality issues or violations of laws and regulations.
 Furthermore, at facilities that manufacture global products, we have in place high levels of facility design and quality assurance systems that conform to strict global quality standards and have been audited by overseas alliance partners.

 (7) Prerequisites for primary business activities